 All too often, these familiar claims are thrown around when condemning the use of leather:

-"Leather is a byproduct of the meat industry"
+"Is leather is a byproduct of the meat industry?"

 Being a materials-driven designer, I grapple with the balance of creating with beautiful yet durable materials in a sustainable factor.
-I have been quite outspoken on this issue, as I don’t think it’s a completely black and white answer when it comes to whether a material is eco-friendly.
+I don’t think it’s a completely black and white answer when it comes to whether a material is eco-friendly.
 There's no one perfect material - it all has its drawbacks.
 As a pioneer of sustainable design for nearly 20 years, I have come to recognize the conflict of using vegan materials in my own designs.

 Through my Venture Fellowship at BF+DA, (best known as a hub for ethical design) I was provided the rare opportunity to participate in first-person full-sensory experience to the cultural context of vegetable-tanned leather in its birthplace in a tiny village in Tuscany called San Miniato.

 As an artisan, this invitation is obviously a bucket-list opportunity.
 And I won't lie: It is also a welcome catalyst to experiment - to stretch myself in ways I don’t usually have opportunity or resources to try.

 I want to investigate further with an open mind, in a creative and explorative manner and to share with you all my findings.